riveSunder/rivesunder.github.io/_posts/2019-08-24-breaking_rnd.markdown

 <img src="/assets/small_weights_0_5_out_pred.png">
 </div>

-<em>TL:DR To be capable of curiosity-driven exploration, an agent must be capable of being surprised.  to learn features that are too similar to the rules of the universe, and as a result is apparently incapable of escaping boredom.</em>
+<em>TL:DR To be capable of curiosity-driven exploration, an agent must be capable of being surprised.
+In one failure mode, shown above, a random transformation is easy to learn because the values are always essentially 0.5.</em>

 ## The Problem